code4it-dev/c4it-hugo/content/article/2023/097-dependency-injection-config-logging-in-console-application/index.md

 `Host.CreateDefaultBuilder()` creates the default `IHostBuilder` - similar to the `IWebHostBuilder`, but without any reference to web components.

-Then we add all the dependencies, using `services.AddSingleton<T, K>`. **Notice** that it's not necessary to add `services.AddSingleton<NumberWorker>`: when we will use the concrete instance,  the dependency tree will be resolved, without the need of having indication of the root itself.
+Then we add all the dependencies, using `services.AddSingleton<T, K>`.
+Notice that **it's not necessary to add `services.AddSingleton<NumberWorker>`**: when we will use the concrete instance,  the dependency tree will be resolved, without the need of having an indication of the root itself.

 Finally, once we have everything in place, we call `Build()` to create a new instance of `IHost`.

-Now, we have to run it!
+Now, we just have to run it!

-In the `Main` method, create the host by calling `CreateHost()`.
+In the `Main` method, create the `IHost` instance by calling `CreateHost()`.
 Then, by using the `ActivatorUtilities` class (coming from the *Microsoft.Externsions.DependencyInjection* namespace), create a new instance of `NumberWorker`, so that you can call `PrintNumber()`;

 ```cs
 private static void Main(string[] args)